hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 === hCaptcha for WP ===
 Contributors: hcaptcha, kaggdesign
-Tags: captcha, hcaptcha, antispam, abuse, protect Requires at least: 6.0
+Tags: captcha, hcaptcha, recaptcha, antispam, spam Requires at least: 6.0
-Tested up to: 6.9
+Tested up to: 7.0
 Requires PHP: 7.4
-Stable tag: 4.24.0
+Stable tag: 4.25.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 The strongest CAPTCHA.
-Switch from reCAPTCHA, Turnstile, etc. for free.
+Switch from reCAPTCHA and Turnstile for free.
-Integrates with 60+ popular plugins and themes.
+Works with 60+ integrations: Contact Form 7, Elementor, WooCommerce, Divi, etc.

 == Description ==

 The strongest CAPTCHA.
-Switch from reCAPTCHA, Turnstile, etc. for free.
+Switch from reCAPTCHA and Turnstile for free.

+A built-in Migration Wizard helps you move from Google reCAPTCHA or Cloudflare Turnstile to hCaptcha in just a few clicks.

 [hCaptcha](https://www.hcaptcha.com/) is a drop-in replacement for reCAPTCHA that puts user privacy first.